Steel Earthworks Guided Tour

 The Woodland Ohio Monumentality Project aims to understand the diversity of American Indian monuments constructed during the Woodland Period (1,000 BC – AD 900).
 Specifically, it seeks to document when traditions of conical mound construction gave way to the making of geometric earthworks, explain how these earthworks were used, and discover the scale and composition of communities utilizing them.
 Excavations at these sites have begun to offer answers to these questions, while also inspiring many more!

 Registration is required for this event as there are limited spaces available.
-Please fill out the form below and click the submit button.
+Registration opens May 22.
+Please return to this page and fill out the form below and click the submit button.
 Once you submit your registration you will receive a confirmation in the email you have given.
-If you have any questions, please call our main information line, 937-365-1935 or email email@example.com.
+If you have any questions, please call our main information line, 937-365-1935 or email firstname.lastname@example.org.